seahorsepip/BarzoWeb/README.md

 ### Step one:
 - Install & start *AMPP stack
-- Pull from repository into htdocs/www/whatever
+- Pull from repository into the ROOT directory of your *AMPP stack (Probably a "htdocs" or "www" folder)
-- Throw in CodeIgniter's "system" folder in root
+- Copy the "system" folder from your codeigniter download into the ROOT directory of your *AMPP stack.
+- Navigate to http://;ocalhost in your browser
 - All done!
 - Ez Pz GGWP